-Go here for full screen version of our latest feature from Vevey.
+Go here for larger screen version of our latest feature from Vevey.

-1. Camera on overhead cables, maneuverable like a drone in 3D – the oiriginal was by “Spidercam“- the one used here is by “XDmotion“.
+1. Camera on overhead cables, maneuverable like a drone in 3D – like a Spidercam, the one used here is by “XDmotion“.

 3. Stedicam again – but riding a Segway !
-In the final TV film we see how these shots are used so effectively to provide incredible fluidity of movement with excellent stability.
+We can see how these shots are used so effectively to provide incredible fluidity of movement with excellent stability.

-Guess we can look forward to public offering blue-ray or UHD products using this really serious arsenal of cameras.
+We can expect great results with the public offering of DVD and blue-ray products using this really serious arsenal of cameras.
 Yet, however good the video images, we believe it will be difficult to re-create the ambience of being there.
 It appears that the biggest open discussion between those having seen the show (and some who have not!) is on the merits of daytime versus evening experiences.

 The audio system is by Meyer Sound – main (black) speakers suspended from the eight 30-meter-high masts – with (white) proximity loudspeakers throughout the arena as well – 400 of them in total:

 After the show is over, the whole arena must be dismantled before mid-October to allow the circus to come again (exception is the wooden construction over the lake and the removal of the 260 wooden piles which support it).
 Here is just one element of the deconstruction – the eight 30 meter high sound masts.

 and the arena was cleared just on schedule even if four sound mast tower tops remained to greet the incoming circus!

 The above circus photo was October, below we are in December – the wooden structure and its platform over the lake is disappearing steadily, revealing the wooden piles which we assume will be removed before the year end.